-Have a large group that wants to do a retreat?
-They can accommodate up to 56 people in their bunkhouse which is great for church groups or any large group.
-Smaller groups from 4-12 people can rent one of the 7 cabins available.
+If your large group wants to do a retreat, Arrowhead can accommodate up to 56 people in their bunkhouse which is great for church groups or any large group.
+Smaller groups from 2-12 people can rent one of the 7 cabins available.

-For RVing, they have full hook ups (water, electric, sewer) for a reasonable rate.
+For RV’ing, they have full hook ups (water, electric, sewer) for a reasonable rate.
 If you are a teacher, active military or a veteran, EMS, fire fighter or police don’t forget to ask for your 10% discount.
 As of 2018, they are open year round.
 If you are wanting to stay on weekends from May through July, you really need to reserve your stay well in advance.
-Holiday weekends usually book up well in advance, but if the weekend your wanting is booked, ask to be put on a wait list in case someone cancels.
+Holiday weekends usually book up a year in advance, but ask to be put on a wait list in case someone cancels.

 If you book the AirBNB, please let them know you saw it on Teacher Escapes.